Why Are We So Afraid to Face Negative Emotions? Exploring Shadow Work and Self-Compassion

 “There are scared children still left inside us, existing beneath our skin, that deserve to be held, to be given something soft to hold onto.”

-- Kaleena Madruga, Writer, Does it Hurt?
+― Kaleena Madruga, Does it Hurt?

-“Being cut off from our own natural self-compassion is one of the greatest impairments we can suffer.
-Along with our ability to feel our own pain go our best hopes for healing, dignity and love.”
+"Being cut off from our own natural self-compassion is one of the greatest impairments we can suffer.
+Along with our ability to feel our own pain go our best hopes for healing, dignity, and love."

-“All that I seek is already within me”.
+"All that I seek is already within me."

 ― Louise L. Hay